diannaofengzi/datura-ctf/Forensics/Browser Forensics/Firefox profiles/README.md

     python3 firepwd.py -d /path/to/your-profile/
     ```

-    Do not use [NSS](https://en.wikipedia.org/wiki/Network_Security_Services) to decrypt passwords, which makes it easier to install.
+    It does not use [NSS](https://en.wikipedia.org/wiki/Network_Security_Services) to decrypt passwords, which makes it easier to install.
 Found this tool [here](https://security.stackexchange.com/questions/152285/command-line-tools-to-decrypt-my-firefox-45-7-0-passwords-using-key3-db-and-logi)